 Drug resistance is a natural phenomenon, but its recent growth is largely driven by human activity.

-Misuse and overuse of antibiotics in humans, animals and plants are accelerating the development and spread of drug-resistant infections.
+Our collective overuse of antibiotics in humans, animals and plants is accelerating the development and spread of drug-resistant infections.
 Unnecessarily exposing bacteria to medicines creates more opportunities for drug resistance to develop and spread.

 In human healthcare too, antibiotics are widely misused.
 Of the 150 million prescriptions for antibiotics written by doctors in the USA every year, 50 million were not necessary.
 In OECD countries, 50% of antibiotics prescribed by general practitioners are thought to be inappropriately used – either not needed, or the wrong antibiotic was prescribed.